tsvvas/hiv_project/README.md

 In qualitative analysis translated sequences were used to calculate hydrophobicity metrics according to Kyle-Doolittle hydrophobicity score or kidera factors.
 Obtained data was also combined with virus’ paths to test our hypothesis.

 ## Prerequisites
 All preequisites can be found in **prerequisites.txt** at **help_dir**.
-Prequisites are written for anaconda enviroment.
+Prequisites are written for anaconda's enviroment.

 It's recommended to use computer with at least **2 GB RAM** and **2,00 GHz** CPU, especially while training machine learning models using our scripts.

 ## Results

+**Quantitative analysis:**
-Our main hypothesis is valid only for a part of the patients studied.
-For another part our model shows inconsistent results.
+Using quantitative method we had proved main hypothesis to be valid only for a part of the patients studied: patient p1, patient p4 (approximately), patient p11 (approximately).
+For another patients our model shows inconsistent results.
+![2_mer_illu](https://github.com/tsvvas/hiv_project/raw/dev_andrew_classification/results/frequency_2_mer_plot/2_mer_plot.png)
 We need more data to extensively validate the hypothesis or to eventually dismiss it.
 Also models in our pipeline should be improved to be more precise and sensitive.
-![2_mer_illu](https://github.com/tsvvas/hiv_project/raw/dev_andrew_classification/results/frequency_2_mer_plot/2_mer_plot.png)

-Also
+**Qualitative analysis:**
+_TBD_

 ## Usage